Remembering all of the passwords for each of your online accounts may soon be a thing of the past thanks to passkeys.

 Passwords have been around for a long time and people are familiar and comfortable with using them.
 Still, weak or reused passwords can put both people and the companies they work for at risk, which is why there has been such strong support for passkeys.

 As with any other change, the transition from passwords to passkeys will likely take time.
 However, with Microsoft, Google and Apple pushing this new technology so strongly, it wouldn’t be surprising if passwords completely disappeared over the course of the next few years.
-We’ll just have to wait and see.

 In the meantime though, you can start using passkeys for your online accounts today to make them more secure to get one step ahead of hackers.